 It is neglectful for me not to have spoken out before now, not only from

-I have Muslims students and families who feel the hate and mistrust, even though they have done nothing wrong and never will.
+I have Muslim students and families who feel the hate and mistrust, even though they have done nothing wrong and never will.
 They often asked me in my school year questions like, "Why does President Trump hate us?" or "What else will he do to us?" and "Is it going to get worse?"
+I had no answer to give.

 My Hispanic families in general are the most scared ones because people have already been rounded up to be sent back, even after having worked hard here for years.
 They are terrified every day and their whole family cries a lot and try to make plans in various scenarios.
 My little Third Grader Pedro said his family is moving back to Mexico even though there is not enough work right now.